the-13th-letter/derivepassphrase/docs/tutorials/basic-setup-password.md

     - between 12 and 20 characters
     - no spaces
     - 1 upper case letter, 1 lower case letter, 1 digit
-    * no character immediately repeated more than 3 times
+    * no character may appear 3 times (or more) in a row

 -   __bank account__